Skip to main content

 A peculiar and often misunderstood component of the GINA regulations is the treatment of spousal health information.
 The law allows an employer to offer a limited inducement for information about a spouse’s manifested disease or disorder, yet prohibits any inducement for the spouse’s family medical history.

 This distinction seems counterintuitive but is based on the definition of “genetic information.”
 An employee’s genetic makeup is not tied to their spouse’s.
-However, an employer’s are directly tied to the health of the spouses covered under the plan.
+However, an employer’s healthcare costs are directly tied to the health of the spouses covered under the plan.

 The rule, therefore, reflects a compromise ∞ it allows employers to gather some information relevant to their health plan costs (the spouse’s current health) while still protecting information that has no bearing on the employee’s own biology (the spouse’s family history).